 Use of individual flexibility arrangements

 This best practice guide is for managers and employers.
 It explains the advantages of taking a best practice approach to individual flexibility arrangements (IFAs).
-It includes:

 It also has practical tips and case studies to help you move your business towards best practice.

 Best practice employers understand the legal requirements and have proper processes in place for making IFAs.
 They also communicate openly with their employees about the availability and effect of IFAs.

 Every workplace can enjoy the benefits of taking a best practice approach to IFAs.
 These may include:

 - certainty, simplicity and clarity around conditions of employment

 - attracting and retaining skilled and valuable staff